 The outsole has 4mm lugs, which contribute to satisfactory traction on technical trails.

-Indeed, when we encountered more demanding terrain or wet rocks, we observed that the Divide 3’s traction was not as remarkable as trail shoes with deeper lugs we tested, such as the Salomon Speedcross 5 or the Saucony Peregrine 11.
+Indeed, when we encountered more demanding and technical terrain or wet rocks, we observed that the Divide 3’s traction was not as remarkable as trail shoes with deeper lugs we tested, such as the Salomon Speedcross 5 or the Saucony Peregrine 11.

 But the Brooks Divide 3 is presented by the brand as a light-trail shoe, so we accepted its limits.